vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

     Invoke-VcfOverviewReport -sddcManagerFqdn $sddcManagerFqdn -sddcManagerUser $sddcManagerUser -sddcManagerPass $sddcManagerPass -reportPath $reportPath
     ```

-    If you prefer to anonymize the data, you can use the `-anonymize` parameter.
+    If you prefer to anonymize the data, you can use the `-anonymized` parameter.

     ```powershell
-    Invoke-VcfOverviewReport -sddcManagerFqdn $sddcManagerFqdn -sddcManagerUser $sddcManagerUser -sddcManagerPass $sddcManagerPass -reportPath $reportPath -anonymize
+    Invoke-VcfOverviewReport -sddcManagerFqdn $sddcManagerFqdn -sddcManagerUser $sddcManagerUser -sddcManagerPass $sddcManagerPass -reportPath $reportPath -anonymized
     ```

 4. Review the generated HTML report.